ava-labs/avalanche-docs/docs/subnets/reference-cli-commands.md

 ### Transaction Commit

-The `transaction commit` command commits a transaction by submitting it to the p-chain.
+The `transaction commit` command commits a transaction by submitting it to the P-Chain.

 **Usage:**